 To protect your plants and encourage healthy plant growth, spread a layer of mulch over your garden beds.
 The best mulches are organic and can be made from a variety of garden by-products.

-Free mulch is available to residents of the City of South Perth from the Collier Park Waste Transfer Station, located at 199 Thelma St, Como.
-Residents wishing to take mulch must load it yourself from the pile provided at the site.
+Free mulch is available to residents from the City of South Perth Recycling Centre, located at 199 Thelma St, Como.
+City of South Perth residents wishing to take mulch must load it yourself from the pile provided at the site.

 The benefits of mulching reach below the soil surface and will help to: